geo-smart/oceanography/README.md

                 - As content is added: Add in other modules / libraries as needed
         - Did the test build work???
 No!
 And here is why and how to fix it:
             - Top left of the GitHub console tabs: Code, Issues, Pull requests, Actions, ..., Settings
-            - Earlier: Settings > Pages > Source > enable Github Actions: Good
+            - Earlier: **> Settings > Pages > Source > enable Github Actions**: Necessary, done.
-            - *Now*: **`Actions`** and if necessary sign off (click) the dialog enabling workflow
-                - On the Actions page: I can trigger a build manually or via a commit
-                    - ...for example: Editing and commit this `README.md` file
+            - *Now*: **> `Actions`**
+                - The GitHub portal may request that you sign off on enabling workflow: ok.
+                - Trigger a Book build: Commit a change or start the build manually
-                - Build fails: `environment.yml` file has outdated version specs: `python=3.10` etcetera
+                - My issue when this Build failed: `environment.yml` outdated versions
+                    - Example: `python=3.10`
+                    - Solution: Edit `environment.yml` to remove versions
+                    - Example `python=3.10` becomes just `python`
-                    - Edit `environment.yml`: Remove version conditions for `python` and `jupyter-book`
+                    - Likewise for `jupyter-book`
-                    - The commit of this file triggers the build workflow
-                    - When completed: A link to the Book is given.
+                    - Commit `environment.yml` and the Book now builds properly
-        - Expanding **`environment.yml`**
+                    - Verify from the provided link
+        - In the next section I document expanding `environment.yml` as content is added
+            - In preparation for this phase I suggest
-            - Read up on Python environments
+                - Read about Python environments
+                - Work from a local clone of the repo
+                    - Outline of setup:
-            - From a blank slate workstation: Install the `conda` package manager
+                        - On a blank slate workstation install the `conda` package manager
-                - I use `miniconda`
+                            - I use `miniconda` rather than full `anaconda`
+                        - Clone the GitHub repository (*this*) using `git clone <URL>`
+                        - Create an environment and activate it
+                            - Include the activate command in an echo statement inside `.bashrc`
+                            - Remember to activate this environment every time logging in
-                - I then install packages / libraries as needed
+                        - Working locally: Install packages / libraries, develop content
+                            - This *expands* what the environment supports
+                        - Commit changes, check the resulting Book is correct
+            - Specific to `environment.yml`
+                - This file acts as a derived record of installed libraries for a given environment
                     - From a working (*activated*) environment: `conda env export > environment.yml`
                     - Analogous: `pip freeze` produces `requirements.txt`
                     - At this point one could wholesale copy-paste a very long library list
-                - Instead I am going to try and just add key libraries
+                    - Instead I am going to try a more minimalist approach; see notes below

-### Remaining instructions / question

-- Jupyter notebooks go in the books/chapters folder
+## Building out and testing the Book

+At this point the Book site is automatically compiling with every commit.
+The **`_config.yml`** file has been modified and we have the subfolder **`/books/chapters`** where the notebooks will go.

+**Questions, procedures, issues:**

-    - One notebook per chapter
+- Each **`.ipynb`** notebook maps to a book chapter
-    - Add chapter file paths to book/_toc.yml
+- Chapter file paths are added to **`/book/_toc.yml`**
+    - What else is needed to get new content to appear?
+- How much data can be bundled with the Book?
+- Where does static content like mp3 animations and images go?
+How is it referenced?